Deveelop/Deveelop/README.md

 - 👋 Hi, I’m @Deveelop
-- 👀 I’m interested in software development
+- 👀 I’m a frontend developer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m proficient in working with HTML, CSS, JS and React as my frontend framework
-- 💞️ I’m looking to collaborate on Javascript learning
+- 💞️ I’m looking to collaborate with you on any project
 - 📫 How to reach me on whatsapp +2348065032361 and twitter handle https://twitter.com/devee_official?t=A6GfsgUeohJb2pY_OOceEQ&s=09
 <!---